Walther von Brauchitsch

 Walther Heinrich Alfred Hermann von Brauchitsch (4 October 1881 – 18 October 1948) was a German Generalfeldmarschall (Field Marshal) and Commander-in-Chief (Oberbefehlshaber) of the German Army during the first two years of World War II.
 Born into an aristocratic military family, he entered army service in 1901.
 During World War I, he served with distinction on the corps-level and division-level staff on the Western Front.

-After the 1933 Nazi seizure of power, Brauchitsch was put in charge of Wehrkreis I, the East Prussian military district.
-He borrowed immense sums of money from Adolf Hitler and became dependent on his financial help.
-Brauchitsch served as Commander-in-Chief of the German Army from February 1938 to December 1941.
-He played a key role in the Battle of France and oversaw the German invasions of Yugoslavia and Greece.
+After the 1933 Nazi seizure of power, Walther von Brauchitsch was put in charge of Wehrkreis I, the military district for East Prussia.
+During this period, he borrowed immense sums of money from Adolf Hitler and ultimately became dependent on his financial help.
+By 4 February 1938, Brauchitsch was named Commander-in-Chief of the German Army.
+In this capacity, he oversaw the successful German invasions of Poland, Western Europe, Yugoslavia, and Greece.
 For his part in the Battle of France, he became one of twelve generals promoted to field marshal.

-After suffering a heart attack in November 1941 and being blamed by Hitler for the failure of Operation Typhoon, the Wehrmacht's attack on Moscow, Brauchitsch was dismissed as Commander-in-Chief.
-He spent the rest of the war in enforced retirement.
-After the war, Brauchitsch was arrested on charges of war crimes, but he died of pneumonia in 1948 before he could be prosecuted.
+On 22 June 1941, Field Marshal Brauchitsch oversaw the launch of Operation Barbarossa, Nazi Germany's invasion of the Soviet Union.
+Despite initially presiding over a series of military victories, his forces were ultimately thrown back by a massive Soviet counteroffensive in December at the Battle of Moscow, thereby causing Barbarossa to end in failure.
+Enraged by this defeat, Hitler fired Brauchitsch from his command of the German Army.
+Thereafter, he spent the rest of the war in enforced retirement.
+Following the war's end, Brauchitsch was arrested on charges of war crimes, but he died of pneumonia in 1948 before he could be prosecuted.